How to prepare your job application and what to expect if you are asked to come in for an interview.

 • The job description form (JDF).

-• A covering letter or your statement of claims against the work related requirements (if it is requested in the advertisement).
+• Attach a covering letter or your statement of claims against the work related requirements (if it is requested in the advertisement).

 What to include in your resume/CV?